Abandoned and Junked Vehicles

 The Longmont Police department enforces the abandoned/junked vehicle ordinance as it appears in the Longmont City Charter.
 Longmont Police Community Service Officers (CSO) respond to reported abandoned/junked vehicle calls.
 They also proactively search for abandoned/junked vehicles throughout the City.
 They do this on an as available basis.
 This means that abandoned vehicles are a lower priority than some other types of calls for service, such as traffic crashes.

-Abandoned Vehicle – Public Property, 11.12.030A(2) – Any vehicle left unattended on public property including any portion of a street, alley, or other right-of-way for a period of twenty-four hours or longer unless the owner or driver has conspicuously affixed thereto a dated notice indicating his/her intention to return or has otherwise notified the Longmont Police Department of his/her intention to remove same within seventy-two hours.
+Abandoned or Publicly Kept Vehicle – Public Property, 11.12.030(3) – Any vehicle, other than a sleeper vehicle or trailer left on public property including any portion of a street, alley, or other right-of-way for a period of 48 hours or longer.

-Abandoned Vehicle – Private Property, 11.12.020A(1) – Any vehicle left unattended on private property for a period of seventy-two hours without the consent of the owner or lessee of such property or his/her legally authorized agent.
+Abandoned or Publicly Kept Vehicle – Private Property, 11.12.030(1) – Any vehicle left on private property for a period of 48 hours without the consent of the owner or lessee of such property or his/her legally authorized agent.

 Junked Vehicle – Junked vehicle shall mean any vehicle which: (1) Does not bear valid, unexpired license plates, unless of a type specifically exempted from motor vehicle licensing by the laws of the State of Colorado: or (2) is wrecked, damaged or substantially dismantled to the extent that such vehicle is inoperable: or (3) if designed to be capable of moving itself when in proper repair, is incapable of being moved under its own power in its existing condition, or does not have all tires inflated.